 Your response is automatically emailed to the service provider/activity manager and immediately tabulated into an overall report.
-If you want a response to your comments, you can add your name, phone number and/ or email address, and the manager will get back to you.
+If you want a response to your comments, you can add your name, phone number and/or email address, and the manager will get back to you.

-Use any personal computer or mobile device to log on to www.army.mil/jbmhh and select the ICE logo on the left side, and you are in.
+Use any personal computer or mobile device to log on to https://ice.disa. mil/ or home.army.mil/jbmhh and select the ICE logo on the left side, and you are in.
 Click on the "Show all the service providers for JBM-HH" link and select the service provider you wish to comment on.

-Join the ICE Age where your opinion is valued.
+Your opinion is valued.